A heat wave can be any period of one or more days when the weather is hotter than usual. In Colorado, that usually means

 - Drink water often.
 Don’t wait until you’re thirsty!
 Avoid sugary drinks and alcohol, which cause a loss of body fluid.

 - Provide pets with plenty of fresh water.

 - Limit outdoor activity to when it’s coolest.
 Wear sunscreen of SPF 15 or higher.

 - Wear a hat and lightweight, light-colored, loose-fitting clothes.

-- Visit adults who are at greater risk at least twice daily, and watch them closely for signs of heat exhaustion or heat stroke.
+- Visit adults who are at greater risk at least two times a day.
+Watch them closely for signs of heat exhaustion or heat stroke.

-For more information on how to stay safe in the heat, including how to prevent, recognize, and cope with heat-related illness visit the CDC website.
+For more information on how to stay safe in the heat visit the CDC website.

 Protecting populations from extreme heat

 Extreme heat tools & resources

 Tools and resources to prepare for heat events and learn more about the risk of extreme heat.